 - 1 cup (6 oz) blackberries

-- Heat oven to 425°F. Place a 12-inch ovenproof skillet with 4 tbsp butter in oven (you can also use a 10-inch skillet, but bake pancake for 20 to 22 min).
+- Heat oven to 425°F. Place a 12-inch ovenproof skillet with 4 tablespoon butter in oven (you can also use a 10-inch skillet, but bake pancake for 20 to 22 min).

 - In a blender, combine eggs, flour, salt and milk until a thin batter forms, about 30 sec.